vankesteren/guitzli/README.md

 ## How to package and create binaries

-It's simple: `electron-forge make` for your current architecture.
+It's simple: `npm run make` for to generate 32-bit and 64 bit binaries for your current architecture.
+You can also build only one architecture: `npm run make32` or `npm run make64`.
-You can also specify another architecture by adding (for example) `--arch=ia32`.

 # To-do